infopowerbroker/Consults/README.md

 To update the script itself, run this command in the graphical CLI:

 <pre>
-svn update
+git update
 </pre>

 You can make a daily deed button with this custom deed: $CUSTOM|Command|Reply to Consult|z_Consulted|call consults.ash|||

-This script is multiple uses a day.
+This script supports multiple uses a day.
 It will only send consults the first time.
 Repeated usage will reply to consults sent to you.